MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/power-thermal-notifications-in-unity.md

 When the **PowerThermalMitigationLevelChanged** event fires, it comes with **PowerThermalEventArgs**.
 These should be used to understand the event.

-When an event is received, the event handler should inspect **args.ImpactedPeripherals** which identifies which peripheral(s) are impacted.
+When an event is received, the event handler should inspect **args.ImpactedPeripherals** which identifies which peripheral(s) are impacted (there may be more than one).
 The **args.MitigationLevel** indicates how severe of a mitigation is recommended for the specified peripherals.
 If the mitigation level is **PowerThermalMitigationLevel.NoUserImpact** then any mitigations associated with the specified peripherals should be removed.

 Here's an example handler: